 To book an appointment, please phone or text me on 07852 625317 or get in touch using the contact form here .
 I’ll get back to you as soon as I can.
 Please note that this phone number is for appointments only.
 If you are looking for general advice, then I recommend that you check out the advice for dog owners section of my website.

 Before your first video appointment

-Once you have a first appointment booked, I’d be grateful if you could give your pet’s usual vet practice a call.
-Please double-check that they are happy for me to oversee your pet’s rehabilitation, and ask them to email the pet’s clinical history to me (along with any relevant x-rays and scan results).
-If your vet has any special requests or would like to discuss anything then they’d be welcome to contact me.
+On booking your first appointment, I may in some cases prompt you to give your vet’s practice a quick call.
+This would be to double-check that they are happy for me to oversee your pet’s rehabilitation, and to ask them to email the pet’s clinical history to me (along with any relevant x-rays and scan results).
+If your vet has already contacted me about your pet, then this won’t be necessary.